darrylwest/pluggable-webapp/docs/system-diagram.md

 ### Auth Service:

-A dedicated microservice for handling all authentication and authorization logic.
+A dedicated Firebase service for handling all authentication logic.

 * communicates with Firebase (an external IdP - Identity Provider) to validate user tokens (e.g., JWTs).
-* communicates with socks-db to potentially retrieve or store user session data or permissions that are kept in Redis.
+* communicates with database to potentially retrieve or store user session data or permissions/roles that are kept in Valkey.

 ### Models Service:

 This service contains the core business logic of your application.
 It defines how data is structured, validated, and manipulated.
-It doesn't know how to talk to the database directly; instead, it delegates storage operations to socks-db.

-### socks-db:

-This is a crucial and unique component.
-It acts as a database proxy or adapter.
-Its main purpose is to translate requests received over high-performance Unix sockets from the Models and Auth services into raw database commands sent over TCP sockets to Redis/Valkey.
+It communicates directly with Valkey.

-### Redis / Valkey:
+### Valkey:

 The in-memory database.
-It's the final destination for data storage and retrieval, only accessible via the socks-db proxy.
+It's the final destination for data storage and retrieval

 ## **Interaction Flow (A Typical Request)**